kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 ## Query the graph using Cypher

-We now have the following graph, which we can display in its entirety.
-In [Kuzu Explorer](https://docs.kuzudb.com/visualization/), we can enter the following Cypher query:
+We now have a graph in Kuzu!
+Let's open [Kuzu Explorer](https://docs.kuzudb.com/visualization/), and enter the following Cypher query:

 ```cypher
 MATCH (a)-[b]->(c)